 - 1. The property must be located within a designated CIP Project Area.
 Priority status may be given to properties within communities whose improvement proposals align most closely with the City's policy and design guidelines foundation. - 2.
 The property must be a commercial, residential or mixed-use commercial/residential property, or be changing to one of these land uses as part of the proposed redevelopment. - 3.
-The property and building(s) shall not have tax arrears, outstanding utility charges or any other legal claim, lien or order, including work orders that may adversely affect the title of the land.
+The property and building(s) shall not have tax arrears, outstanding utility charges, contraventions, penalties, fines or fees, or any other legal claim, lien or order, including work orders that may adversely affect the title of the land, or other outstanding requirements, and must comply with all municipal by-laws